Stay up to date

 10.1 Terms and Conditions of Service Use

-10.1.1 The user rents a bicycle by generating a 5-digit unlock code using the BIXI mobile application.
-The user has 5 minutes to enter his/her 5-digit unlock code on the Bike Dock keypad.
+10.1.1 The user rents a bicycle using the BIXI mobile application.
 Users who have a BIXI key may also rent a bicycle by inserting their BIXI key into the Bike Dock reader.

-10.1.2 Once the 5-digit unlock code has been entered on the Bike Dock keypad or the BIXI key has been inserted into the Bike Dock reader slot, the user has 15 seconds to remove a bicycle (the light will be yellow pending rental validation and will turn green when the bicycle is ready for removal; an audible signal is also emitted when the light turns green).
+10.1.2 Once the bicycle's QR code has been scanned or the BIXI key has been inserted into the Bike Dock reader slot, the user has 15 seconds to remove a bicycle (the light will be yellow pending rental validation and will turn green when the bicycle is ready for removal; an audible signal is also emitted when the light turns green).
 Otherwise, the Bike Dock will lock again, and the user will have to repeat the procedure described in Article 10.1.1.

 10.1.3 To return the bicycle, the user must lock it into an available Bike Dock.
 An audible signal is emitted, and the light will go from yellow to green, confirming that the bicycle has been locked in place.
 If a red light appears and the Bike Dock emits a long noise, the bicycle has not been properly locked.
 The absence of a green light and an accompanying audible signal also indicates that the bicycle has not been properly returned.
 The user must then repeat the procedure.
 Users are responsible for any bicycles that have not been properly locked.